Driver's license for Mexico, Veracruz, Sonara and Nuevo Leon

 Cards are personalized on the spot with driver's biometric information, linked to a centralized platform for the secure sharing of information between government departments for a faster, more efficient way to issue licenses.

 - Nationally recognized identity document for citizens

-- Secure, difficult to forge format that reduces administrative fraud and identity theft
+- Secure, challenging to forge format that reduces administrative fraud and identity theft

-- Improved driver accountability through closer cooperation between authorities, insurance firms over fines, accident history and driver behaviour.
+- Improved driver accountability through closer cooperation between authorities, insurance firms over fines, accident history, and driver behavior.

 Decrease of 39% in road fatalities in 2 years

-Migration to smart card drivers’ licenses has brought numerous advantages to regions and citizens alike and is all the more effective for the fact that these cards are recognized nationwide as a ‘de facto’ form of identification.
+Migration to smart card drivers' licenses has brought numerous advantages to regions and citizens alike.
+It is all the more significant because these cards are recognized nationwide as a 'de facto' form of identification.

 Nuevo Leon in Mexico adopted smart cards for their driver's license in 2007.